 Appealing a denial can be a difficult and time-consuming process, which is why you should seek help from an experienced disability lawyer.
 They can confirm that you meet the SSA disability qualifications, submit the claim on your behalf, and represent you through any necessary appeal hearings.
 Your chances of being approved for benefits actually go up when you hire an SSD attorney to manage your disability for spinal stenosis claim.

 If you have been denied Social Security, long-term disability, or VA benefits for spinal stenosis, contact Bross & Frankel, PA today.
 Our attorneys have been assisting people with disability claims in Southern New Jersey, Pennsylvania, and Delaware for years and will use our experience to get the best possible results for your disability claim.

 Get a Free Consultation About Your Spinal Stenosis Disability Claim

 Spinal stenosis can be so painful and debilitating that you can’t work.
+If you want to know how to how to apply for permanent disability in NJ we can help.
 If you’ve been denied the SSA, VA, or long-term disability benefits you need, contact Bross & Frankel, PA for a confidential case review.
 We understand what’s at stake for you and will present your claim to the SSA, VA, or disability insurance company in the strongest light.
 We only get paid if you win, so you have nothing to lose by reaching out.
 To schedule your free consultation, call 856-210-3345 or contact us online.